anayrat/blog/content/post/draft/2018-02-28-Postgres-et-Netdata.en.md

 +++
-title = "Postgres and Netdata - 1"
-date = 2018-02-11T11:05:22+01:00
+title = "Postgres and Netdata : apply to autovacuum and pg_stat_bgwriter" date = 2018-02-11T11:05:22+01:00
 draft = true
 summary = "Introduction of autovacuum and bgwriter charts dedicated to PostgreSQL in Netdata"